 “Wireless Futures: Science, Fiction, Prediction.”
 Gettysburg College, Department of German Studies, Gettysburg, PA, February 19, 2020.

-The Red Vienna Sourcebook, which contains a chapter I co-edited with Richard Lambert on “Newspapers and Radio”, is scheduled to appear in Summer 2020.
-The German edition will be published simultaneously as Das Rote Wien.
+The Red Vienna Sourcebook, which contains a chapter I co-edited with Richard Lambert on “Newspapers and Radio”, appeared in Summer 2020.
+The German edition was published simultaneously as Das Rote Wien.
 Schlüsseltexte der Zweiten Wiener Moderne 1919–1934.

 My translation of an article by Florian Sprenger is now available in Grey Room: “Environments of Experimentation and Epistemologies of Surroundings: John Scott Haldane’s Physiology and Biopolitics of the Living.“